How this browser-based PDF workflow runs

 Admissions officers spend an average of 8 minutes on a single application.
 If they have to click through 10 different files to see your grades, you're at a disadvantage.
 When you consolidate your university application documents, you are making it easier for the reader to say "Yes."

 Identity theft among college students is a rising trend.
 Academic transcripts contain birth dates, home addresses, and student IDs.
-Using a **secure browser-based PDF merger** like DocuStitch ensures that your data doesn't end up in a database used for marketing or sold to data brokers.
-We empower you to **merge PDFs securely and locally** so your academic achievements stay private.
+A browser-based PDF merger like DocuStitch helps avoid unnecessary uploads during standard workflows, so you can prepare academic packets with fewer handoffs.

 Q.Will admissions offices accept a merged PDF?